-Start simple and buy only 100% Certified Organic products.
+Start simple and buy only 100 percent Certified Organic products.
 Beyond that, try to get to know the beauty company, where the products are made, and what standards they have.
-There are many local make-up and beauty small businesses popping up.
+There are many local makeup and beauty businesses popping up.
 Even Amazon sells some handmade products.
 But it’s best to check in your local health food store and ask if there are any local beauty companies selling there.

-In my e-book, Rosemary’s All-Natural Cosmetics Guide, I share with readers all of the natural beauty products that meet my high purity standards.
-I am not an affiliate of any of the companies.
+In my e-book Rosemary’s All-Natural Cosmetics Guide, I share all the natural beauty products that meet my high purity standards.
+I'm not an affiliate of any of the companies.
 I also used EWG’s (Environmental Working Group) rating system as a reference point.
-EWG is a non-profit organization that tests thousands of products for all types of chemicals and ranks them in terms of toxicity.
-Use their database to look up the products that you normally use, if you're curious.
-My beauty guide is complete and simple, and will take all of the guesswork out of which products are pure and which are not.
-As an added bonus, I tried to pick products that were in the mid price range, so that it can be affordable for most people.
-Most people cannot afford to spend $50 on a daily moisturizer or cleanser!
+EWG is a nonprofit organization that tests thousands of products for all types of chemicals and ranks them in terms of toxicity.
+Use its database to look up the products you normally use, if you're curious.
+But my beauty guide is complete and simple, and will take all of the guesswork out of which products are pure and which aren't.
+As an added bonus, I tried to pick products that are affordable for most people.
+Most people can't afford to spend $50 on a daily moisturizer or cleanser!
 Some of my tips that are spread throughout the guide are intended for you to simplify your beauty routine.
 It will also lower your risk of overloading your body with toxins and cancer-causing chemicals.

 Make Your Own Homemade Lip Balm

-On our homestead, my eight year-old and I make lip balm and fill up our old lip balm containers with pure, wholesome salve for lips!
-It is a really fun activity for older kids (who can be trusted to be patient and very careful pouring), and the result is your family gets many months of natural lip balm.
-It is full of organic essential oils and beeswax.
-Here is my recipe and it has totally simple and pure ingredients.
-Certified organic lip balm can cost as much as $8 for a small tube, so it can save you a surprising amount of money!
-Play around with it and try mixing a small bit of lipstick in there for a colorful lip balm.
+On our homestead, my 8-year-old and I make lip balm and fill up our old lip balm containers with pure, wholesome salve for lips!
+It's a really fun activity for older kids (who can be trusted to be patient and very careful when pouring), and the result is many months of natural lip balm.
+It's full of organic essential oils and beeswax.
+Here's my recipe, which has totally simple and pure ingredients.
+Certified Organic lip balm can cost as much as $8 for a small tube, so making your own can save you a surprising amount of money!
+Play around with it, and try mixing a small bit of lipstick in there for a colorful lip balm.

 Rosemary’s Natural Lip Balm Recipe